lancs-gridpp/gridmon/xrootd.md

 - `window` is an integer less than 257, and indicates how far ahead of the earliest awaited sequence number another sequence number is to be considered ahead of it, rather than behind.

 `data.domains.filename` specifies a [host-to-domain mapping](README.md#domain-information).

+`data.organizations` is a dictionary indexed by VO identifier.
+Each entry is a dictionary, which can include the following:

+- `token_issuers` is an array of URIs identifying token issuers for the VO.
+  When tokens are used, such a URI is specified as the organization in the detailed monitoring, and these entries map such URIs to VO identifiers, to be consistent with non-token authorization.

 ### Process configuration